Test and Trace self-isolation support payments policy

 - Pension Credit

-- A claim must be made within 14 days of the last day of self-isolation
+- A claim must be made within 42 days from the first day of self-isolation

 All criteria must be met to be eligible for a payment